johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-18-static-web-apps-cli-improve-performance-with-vite-server-proxy/index.md

 - [`changeOrigin`](https://vitejs.dev/config/server-options.html#server-proxy) - will change both host and origin headers to match the target
 - [`autoRewrite`](https://github.com/http-party/node-http-proxy#options) - rewrites the location host/port on (201/301/302/307/308) redirects based on requested host/port.

 You'll also note we're using a `target` of `http://127.0.0.1:4280` rather than `http://localhost:4280`.
 This is because of the changes in Node.js 17 and above which mean that IPv6 is the default DNS instead of IPv4.
-I picked this up from [this GitHub issue](https://github.com/vitejs/vite/discussions/7620#discussioncomment-5689650).

-If you were to try using a `target` of `http://localhost:4280` in the configuration you may see an error like this:
+If you were to try using a `target` of `http://localhost:4280` in the configuration you may see an error like below due to the IPv6 DNS issue:

 ```bash
 [run] 1:38:29 PM [vite] http proxy error: /.auth/login/aad